Proven-Paradox/shaper-system/Handbook.md

 Action: Major
 Prerequisites: [Elemental Lance](#elemental-Lance)
 Range: Short
-Targets: 1 square
+Targets: 1 Square
 Cost: 5 MP
 Damage: x1 (Fire/Ice/Earth/Sky/Light/Dark)
 Effect: You may only choose elements that you have the corresponding Elemental Attunement to when using this Ability.
-If you also use your minor action, you may choose one creature in the targeted square to be unaffected.
+If you also use your minor action, you may choose one creature in the targeted Square to be unaffected.
 Description: A distributed burst of elemental energy.
 This could be firing a classic fireball, throwing a grenade that generates a burst of electricity, draining the life from all in the area, a cutting whirlwind, and similar displays of elemental mastery.

 #### Elemental Lance